- Describe the symptoms, results, and risk factors of major depressive disorder

 - Understand the differences between major depressive disorder and persistent depressive disorder, and identify two subtypes of depression

-Blake cries all day and feeling that he is worthless and his life is hopeless, he cannot get out of bed.
-Crystal stays up all night, talks very rapidly, and went on a shopping spree in which she spent $3,000 on furniture, although she cannot afford it.
+Jacob cries all day and feeling that he is worthless and his life is hopeless, he cannot get out of bed.
+Ava stays up all night, talks very rapidly, and went on a shopping spree in which she spent $3,000 on furniture, although she cannot afford it.
 Maria recently had a baby, and she feels overwhelmed, teary, anxious, and panicked, and believes she is a terrible mother—practically every day since the baby was born.
 All these individuals demonstrate symptoms of a potential mood disorder.

 Mood disorders (Figure 1) are characterized by severe disturbances in mood and emotions—most often depression, but also mania and elation (Rothschild, 1999).
 All of us experience fluctuations in our moods and emotional states, and often these fluctuations are caused by events in our lives.
 We become elated if our favorite team wins the World Series and dejected if a romantic relationship ends or if we lose our job.
 At times, we feel fantastic or miserable for no clear reason.
 People with mood disorders also experience mood fluctuations, but their fluctuations are extreme, distort their outlook on life, and impair their ability to function.